- Introduction and Use of this Website

 We may also use other items like cookies, such as social media pixels.
 Social media pixels enable social media sites to track visitors to outside websites.
 This is how, when you’re on social media, the advertisements you see are tailored to products and services you may have recently been researching on the internet.
 If we do use these pixels, we will always do so in accordance with the relevant social media site’s policies.

-Through our website, we offer products from international third-party suppliers which are shipped directly from the supplier to you.
+Through our website, we offer products from third-party suppliers.
 As a result, personal information will be shared with those third parties to the extent necessary to complete any order you make through our website.
 We are not responsible for the actions or inaction of third-party suppliers, nor for the level of security of their websites or electronic communications.
 You will need to make your own enquiries of those third parties (if you wish) about their privacy policies.

 Any information you disclose online is disclosed at your own risk.
 Although we do our best to keep our website as secure as possible, we cannot guarantee the security of information you disclose online.
 No method of transmission over the internet or method of electronic storage is 100% secure.
 Help protect your personal information by keeping your account details confidential, limit access to your accounts and computer, use a unique and strong password, and log out of your device/s after use.
 If you become aware of unauthorised access, please let us know as soon as practicable.